-The financial statements have been prepared according to the provisions of FSA Norm no. 39/28 December 2015 for the approval of Accounting Regulations compliant with International Financial Reporting Standards, applicable to entities authorised, regulated and supervised by the Financial Supervisory Authority in the Financial Instrument and Investment Sector, with the subsequent amendments and additions ("FSA Norm no. 39/2015").
-Within the meaning of the FSA Norm no. 39/2015, the International Financial Reporting Standards are those adopted according to the procedure provided for by Regulation (EC) no. 1606/2002 ("IFRS adopted by the European Union").
+The financial statements have been prepared according to the provisions of FSA Norm no. 39/28 December 2015 for the approval of Accounting Regulations in line with International Financial Reporting Standards, applicable to entities authorised, regulated and supervised by the Financial Supervisory Authority in the Financial Instrument and Investment Sector, with the subsequent amendments and additions ("FSA Norm no. 39/2015").
+Within the meaning of the FSA Norm no. 39/2015, the International Financial Reporting Standards are those adopted according to the procedure provided for by Regulation (EC) no. 1606/2002 ("IFRSs adopted by the European Union").

-The financial statements have been prepared in accordance with requirements laid down by IFRS adopted by the EU.
+The financial statements have been prepared in accordance with requirements laid down by IFRSs adopted by the European Union.